swagger-api/swagger-play/play-1.2/README.md

 ## Overview
 This is a project to add swagger to play-framework; an implementation of the Swagger spec.
-You can find out more about both the spec and the framework at http://swagger.wordnik.com.
+You can find out more about both the spec and the framework at http://swagger.io.
-For more information about Wordnik's APIs, please visit http://swagger.io
+For more information about Swagger, please visit http://swagger.io

+This project supports the 1.2 swagger specification only!

 ### Prerequisites
 You need the following installed and available in your $PATH: